 A closer look at the defining struggles that shaped Gordon Ramsay's life and career.

-Gordon Ramsay is a British celebrity chef, restaurateur, television personality, and writer renowned for his culinary expertise and fiery on-screen persona.
-He founded Gordon Ramsay Restaurants in 1997, which has accumulated 17 Michelin stars; eight are currently held.
-His flagship restaurant, Restaurant Gordon Ramsay, has maintained three stars since 2001.
-Ramsay gained prominence through the British television series Boiling Point and has since become a globally recognized and influential figure in the culinary world.
+Gordon Ramsay is a highly acclaimed British chef, restaurateur, TV personality, and writer.
+He founded Gordon Ramsay Restaurants in 1997, which has earned 17 Michelin stars, with eight currently held.
+His flagship restaurant, Restaurant Gordon Ramsay in London, has maintained three Michelin stars since 2001.
+Rising to prominence after the British television series Boiling Point, Ramsay has become one of the world's most recognized and influential chefs.

-In 1998, following Ramsay's resignation from the Aubergine, A-Z restaurants sued him for £1 million, but eventually settled out of court.
+In 1998, following Ramsay's resignation from Aubergine, A-Z restaurants sued him for £1 million citing lost revenue and breach of contract, but eventually settled out of court.

-In June 2007, Ramsay's show was sued by the terminated general manager of the New York restaurant Purnima, who alleged fakery in Kitchen Nightmares.
+In June 2007, Ramsay's show was sued by the terminated general manager of the New York restaurant Purnima (Dillon's), who alleged fakery, alleging that 'problems uncovered and solved' by Ramsay were created by him and his staff.

 In March 2012, Ramsay filed a $2.7 million lawsuit against his former partners of his restaurant in Montreal, Quebec, the Laurier Gordon Ramsay, over lost licensing fees and defamatory statements.

-In October 2013, Gordon Ramsay at The London restaurant in New York lost its two Michelin stars due to "erratic meals" and "issues with consistency" reported by Michelin reviewers.
+In October 2013, Gordon Ramsay at The London restaurant in New York lost its two Michelin stars due to issues encountered by Michelin reviewers, who cited "erratic meals" and "issues with consistency."

-On 24 March 2020, Ramsay laid off over 500 staff in the UK after his restaurants temporarily closed due to the coronavirus lockdown, leading to criticism.
+On 24 March 2020, Gordon Ramsay laid off more than 500 staff in the UK after a number of his restaurants had to close temporarily under the coronavirus lockdown, leading to criticism despite his estimated net income of US$63 million in 2019.

-In December 2021, GRNA CEO Norman Abdallah announced an updated strategy to open 75 new company-owned locations across the United States between 2022 and 2026, due to the COVID-19 pandemic.
+In December 2021, Gordon Ramsay North America (GRNA) CEO Norman Abdallah updated the expansion strategy to open 75 new company-owned locations across the United States between 2022 and 2026, due to the impact of the COVID-19 pandemic.

 Elizabeth II reigned as Queen of the United Kingdom and...